zhijieshi/cse3666/verilog/README.md

 - Simulation vs. synthesis considerations
 - Writing larger testbenches

-For a clear and practical introduction to these topics, see the following reference, which is especially well written for beginners:
+To learn more about the language, see the following references or any references you like.

 - **Verilog HDL** – Analog Circuit Design
   https://analogcircuitdesign.com/verilog-syntax-and-data-types/
-- There are a lot of resources/links on **verilog.com**:
+- A lot of resources/links can be found on **verilog.com**: https://verilog.com/
-  https://verilog.com/

 ## References